statisticsnorway/rawdata-client-provider-gcs/README.md

 # rawdata-client-provider-gcs
 Rawdata provider for Google Cloud Storage.

-The environment variable GOOGLE_APPLICATION_CREDENTIALS must be set to the path of a serivce-account json key file that has the needed access to a GCS rawdata bucket.

 Producers will keep a local Avro file to buffer all published messages.
 When producer is closed, or a time or size limit is reached, the local Avro file is uploaded to GCS into the configured